duinoWitchery/hd44780/examples/ioClass/hd44780_NTCU165ECPB/README.md

 on the second row.

 - `LineWrap`<br>
-Sketch to demonstrate linewrap functionality
+Sketch to demonstrate automatic linewrap functionality

+- `UpTime`<br>
+Sketch prints the amount of time since the Arduino has been reset.

 - `hd44780examples`<br>
 The hd44780examples subdirectory contains